 Even though I can’t permanently erase these thoughts from my brain, I’ve found ways to grow stronger through them.

 My tools and my choices are what keep me alive during these moments, so I’d love to share a few of those with you now.
 (These are the same basic steps I apply to all of the personal & professional project work I do with my clients).

 Cocoon is all about nurturing a rock-solid connection with yourself, that allows you to be your own constant in a constantly changing world.
 It’s all about leveraging your mind, body, and energy to become the strongest possible version of yourself, so you can magnetize your dream life to you.

 This self-connection is incredibly essential for me when I’m facing my own darkness.

 It is so important to have a system for self-connection to fall back on in these moments when life feels life is falling through your fingers.
-(I love my Mental Wholeness system for this).
+(I love my Conscious Wholeness system for this).

 In trying moments, you will not be in your most resourceful state to learn something new.
 You need to know how to shift yourself to get there.
 Well practiced steps, that become your normal every day of the week, can literally be a lifesaver in these moments when it counts the most.

 For me, in the instance I described above, this looked like writing and dumping all of my thoughts down on paper.
 Acceptance is one specific strategy I use; for starters, I accepted the way I was feeling and I welcomed the expression of my emotions rather than pushing them away.
 I leaned on my emotional alchemy process to work through the emotions that were coming up.
 By walking to and from dinner and soothing myself with a cold cloth on my forehead & neck to help me fall asleep, I connected with my body.
 I leaned into a sense of trust that by following my own process, I’d allow everything to work out perfectly for me.